hishamissa/TicTacToe-Scrabble-GameUI/ReadMe.md

 * gradle build
 * java -cp build/classes/java/main tictactoe.GameUI
 * Output will be a java GUI with the game suite menu

-## Limitations

-Did not have time to add loading in player statistics unfortunatly

 ## Author Information